Inferior ganglion of vagus nerve

-The inferior ganglion of the vagus nerve (also known as the nodose ganglion) is one of the two sensory ganglia of each vagus nerve (cranial nerve X).
+The inferior ganglion of the vagus nerve (also known as the nodose ganglion or (in veterinary anatomy) as the distal ganglion of the vagus nerve) is one of the two sensory ganglia of each vagus nerve (cranial nerve X).
 It contains neuron cell bodies of general visceral afferent fibers and special visceral afferent fibers.
 It is situated within the jugular fossa just below the skull.
 It is situated just below the superior ganglion of vagus nerve.'

 Anatomy

 The inferior ganglion of vagus nerve is elongated.
 It is larger than the superior ganglion of vagus nerve.
 It is situated within the jugular fossa,' just inferior to the jugular foramen.

 Structure

 The inferior ganglion contains the neuron cell bodies of all sensory fibres of the CN X except those of the auricular branch of vagus nerve.'

 The neurons in the inferior ganglion of the vagus nerve are pseudounipolar and provide sensory innervation (general somatic afferent and general visceral afferent).

 The axons of the neurons which innervate the taste buds of the epiglottis synapse in the rostral portion of the solitary nucleus (gustatory nucleus).

 The axons of the neurons which provide general sensory information synapse in the spinal trigeminal nucleus.

 The axons of the neurons which innervate the aortic bodies, aortic arch, respiratory and gastrointestinal tract, synapse in the caudal part of the solitary nucleus.